IgorLadnik/graphql-service/README.md

 # Notes

+One build error takes place for unknown reason: error TS2749: 'StringDecoder' refers to a value, but is being used as a type here.

+138         decoder: StringDecoder | null;

+It does not affect code execution.

 Currently, by default the code runs without execution of resolve functions which require a local database.

 - Simple queries tested so far.
 No mutations yet.